nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 | ONNX        | /                         | TensorRT, OpenVINO                                                      |
 | HuggingFace | PyTorch, TensorFlow, ONNX | DeepSparse, TensorRT, Torch TensorRT, OpenVINO, Intel Neural Compressor |

+!!! info
+    HuggingFace models internally are based on either PyTorch or TensorFlow, depending on which model you choose.
+If that model is based on PyTorch, the framework must be included among the extra-backends, and the same applies to Tensorflow.
+ONNX, on the other hand, is optional and should be selected only if you want to include it in the optimization pipeline.

 ### Manual installation

 If you want to manually install the requirements, this section collects links to the official installation guides for all frameworks and compilers supported by `Speedster`.